-RNLI produces poster to warn of the dangers of tidal cut-off in Norfolk
+RNLI warns of the dangers of tidal cut-off in Norfolk

 The RNLI is issuing an urgent safety warning to coastal visitors as its lifeguards return to four more beaches in Norfolk this weekend.